Mrs. Bobtail: No, warm. We're having carrots and celery.

 Dr. Bobtail: But I mean I smell badger!

-In regards to mustelids being portrayed in pop culture, weasels are normally crafty and sneaky and skunks (which, along with stink badgers, are actually mephitids) are smelly.
+In regards to mustelids being portrayed in pop culture, weasels are normally crafty and sneaky, ferrets are highly energetic, otters are fun-loving and skunks (which, along with stink badgers, are actually mephitids) are smelly.
 When it comes to vicious and downright aggressive, that's where badgers come in.
-While badgers have had both positive and negative portrayals, the negatives tend to be a lot more harsher than with weasels and skunks.
-This could be due to farmers' view of them, since badgers can be a predator to small livestock.
+While badgers have had both positive and negative portrayals, the negatives tend to be a lot more harsh than with weasels and skunks.
+This could be due to farmers' view of them since badgers can be a predator to small livestock.
 Not to mention their appearance can somewhat be intimidating to a lot of people.

 Most of the time (but not always) villainous badgers tend to be elderly, though badgers of all ages can still be vilified.
-At best they are a Grumpy Bear or a Jerk with a Heart of Gold and at worst they are straight-up savage and dangerous.
-A Grumpy Bear badger is usually territorial and will only attack if one trespasses its environment whereas a savage badger will intentionally try to harm others, usually animals it preys on or smaller than itself.
+At best they are The Cynic or a Jerk with a Heart of Gold and at worst they are straight-up savage and dangerous.
+A grumpy badger is usually territorial and will only attack if one trespasses its environment whereas a savage badger will intentionally try to harm others, usually animals it preys on or smaller than itself.
 Usually the most common adversary for a badger villain to go up against are foxes and sometimes rabbits (though some forms of fiction have them getting along just fine, see The Animals of Farthing Wood).

 (Even the positive badger stereotype of a steadfast Determinator is actually just a riff on the above; a good badger is one that's pointed towards the bad guys.)

 Honey badgers tend to be portrayed more viciously than American and European badgers due to their similarities with wolverines and, much like raccoons are said to also contain rabies.
-In fact, while American and European badgers have their good portrayals you'll be lucky if you find at least a few good honey badgers.
+In fact, while American and European badgers have their good portrayals you'll be lucky if you find at least a few good honey badgers (if they aren't fighting snakes, anyway).

-- Averted like no one's business in Albedo: Erma Felna EDF: The CEO of the biggest Mega-Corp of the setting is a badger named Amhast an Therka an Enchawah, which not only avoids this trope, he also helps Dr. Elaki Kalahahaii, which was being chased by her own country after vital information was stoled right for her brain thanks to a powerful spy with Psychic Powers.
+- Averted like no one's business in Albedo: Erma Felna EDF: The CEO of the biggest MegaCorp of the setting is a badger named Amhast an Therka an Enchawah, which not only avoids this trope, he also helps Dr. Elaki Kalahahaii, which was being chased by her own country after vital information was stolen right for her brain thanks to a powerful spy with Psychic Powers.

-- Mr. Digger, the badger from The Fox and the Hound, who is shown to be a cantankerous Grumpy Bear and isn't very friendly, especially towards Tod.
+- Mr. Digger, the badger from The Fox and the Hound, who is shown to be a cantankerous grump and isn't very friendly, especially towards Tod.

-- Friar Tuck is depicted as a badger in the Disney version of Robin Hood.
-Mostly an aversion of usual portrayals of the species, yet has a Beware the Nice Ones moment when he fights the Sheriff of Nottingham for taking from the church's poor box.
+- Friar Tuck is depicted as a badger in the Disney version of Robin Hood (1973).
+Mostly an aversion of usual portrayals of the species, yet he has a Beware the Nice Ones moment when he fights the Sheriff of Nottingham for taking from the church's poor box.

 - In the Roger McGough poem Badgers and Goodgers, badgers are described as nocturnal thugs, vandals and child-eaters, and are Always Chaotic Evil counterparts to an Always Lawful Good species called the goodgers, who are charitable hippies with pure white fur.
 When a string of disasters hits the forest, the goodgers starve themselves to extinction as they try to care for the other animals that have suffered, and the nature spirit Pan anoints the black fur of the badgers with a white stripe in memory of their cousins.